8 Winter Haircuts That Look Amazing—Even When It's Freezing Out

-Pixies are a very striking style for winter, not to mention you won’t have to worry about dry ends or your hair getting caught in your jacket, says Rivera.
-They’re also a good pick for those with fine hair, as they can create the illusion of texture and thickness, she adds.
-The caveat: There are all kinds of nuanced difference among pixie cuts, so “make sure to bring photos of ones you like and don’t like,” Rivera advises.
+Pixies are a good pick for those with fine hair, as they can create the illusion of texture and thickness, Rivera says.
+The caveat: There are all kinds of nuanced difference among pixie cuts, so “make sure to bring photos of ones you like and don’t like,” she advises.
 Stock up on some cute accessories, think fun clips or bobby pins too, as they’re a great way to tamp down unruly winter hair and add a festive touch.

 If you’ve been growing out your hair and want to keep doing so, but are craving a little refresh or subtle change, ask for lots of face-framing layers and movement, suggests Wendt.
 Hauflaire agrees, pointing out that a cut like this works well for the season because it’s all about the length, rather than creating volume at the root that will just get crushed under a winter hat.
 That being said, “the key to any long style is hydration, especially during the winter,” she notes.
 (It’s the secret to warding off errant frizzies and static), so make sure to load up on moisturizing stylers.